Comprehension:

 It began with French, which taught me the importance of pronunciation.
 I remember once asking a store owner in Paris where Rue des Pyramides was.
 But when I pronounced it PYR–a-mids instead of peer–a-mids, with more accent on the A, she looked at me bewildered.

 In the eighth grade, I became fascinated with Spanish and aware of its similarities with English through cognates.
-Basílica in Spanish, for example, is basilica in English, which looks different but sounds nearly the same.
-This was incredible to me as it made speech and comprehension more accessible and I found that learning the conjugations rescued me when I forgot how to say something in Spanish.
+Baseball in Spanish, for example, is béisbol in English, which looks different but sounds nearly the same.
+This was incredible to me as it made speech and comperhension more fluid, and even today i find that cognates come to the rescue when I forgot how to say something in Spanish.